heroiclabs/nakama-unreal/README.md

 The Unreal module is based on [General C++ SDK](https://github.com/heroiclabs/nakama-cpp)

+We use vcpkg to install nakama-sdk for any given toolchain before placing it in the `NakamaCore/libnakama` directory.

+For example:
+vcpkg install --overlay-triplets=./triplets --triplet=arm64-osx-release

+Then copy the library from vcpkg_installed into the libnakama directory.

 ### Nakama Unreal Client guide

 You can find Nakama Unreal Client guide [here](https://heroiclabs.com/docs/unreal-client-guide/).